Why your favorite celebs are ditching Twitter for an app you’ve never heard of

 Around that time, Peltier realized a couple of things.
 One, it made more sense to tap into existing user behavior rather than trying to create a new means of interaction, and two, his idea could be bigger than just serving musical artists.
 “We really recognized that, why are we trying to engineer this experience?
 Why are we trying to build our own app and build behavior when people already have this relationship with text messaging?” says Peltier.
 “Everything that you care about personally, everyone you interact with in your real life, you have a very intimate relationship with them on text message, right?
 Like, when you see an article you love or a song or a meme you find really funny, you’re going to very deliberately and intentionally share that with the few people that you feel would really resonate with it.”

-While Peltier was trying to find the appropriate product-market fit, Guy Oseary, the music manager and investor, was on a years-long hunt for something that would allow the artists he represents—which include U2, Madonna, The Weeknd, and the Jonas Brothers—not only to communicate with their fans but also know more about them.
+While Peltier was trying to find the appropriate product-market fit, Guy Oseary, the music manager and investor, was on a years-long hunt for something that would allow the artists he and his company Maverick represents—which include U2, Madonna, and The Weeknd—not only to communicate with their fans but also know more about them.
 “We were looking for a technology that would allow us to speak directly to our audience,” says Oseary.
 Over five years, he says that he met with every company that even came close to solving these challenges, and he considered investing in or acquiring a few of them but ultimately never did.
 “There was none.
 We couldn’t really unless we DM people, and then we don’t really know who is at the other end.
 We don’t know if they’re real.
 We don’t know where they live.
 We don’t know how to tell them we’re coming to their town.
 Then you could have 50,000 people at your stadium, 3,000 people in your theater, or 200 people in your club, and yet not know who’s in the audience or be able to reach them again.”

-One day last year, someone in Maverick’s impact department, the division of the firm devoted to “advocacy, philanthropy, and investment strategies that elevate the legacies of artists and managers,” told Oseary about something that G-Eazy, one of their clients, was trying out at his shows.
+One day last year, Molly DeWolf Swenson in Maverick’s impact department, the division of the firm devoted to “advocacy, philanthropy, and investment strategies that elevate the legacies of artists and managers,” told Oseary about something that G-Eazy, one of their clients, was trying out at his shows.
 “They told me he got all these people from the audience to fill out this form, so now he knows where they are.
 And I’m like, ‘Wait, wait, wait, what?!'” says Oseary.
 “After five years of trying to find someone who was working to solve these things, I went from zero to a hundred in like 24 hours.”

 Oseary got in touch with Peltier immediately.
 Soon, Shimmur went dark, and the work on building Community began.
 One of the biggest steps was getting exclusive operating deals with all four major U.S. telecoms to handle the expected text volumes.